 About

-Her London Solo Exhibition (Water & Shadow: May 2023) showed a selection of very personal paintings, exploring water often through her own shadow.
+“Beyond Reflections” embodies a selection of very personal paintings, exploring water often through her own shadow.
 Shadows, reflections, and water merge; like an alchemical process.
 Water, lakes, the sea all represent the subconscious mind in Jungian psychology.
 The process of painting this series of work too demanded of her to look at and paint elements from the subconsciousness represented on the surface of the canvases as marks and brushstrokes.
-These ‘automatic’ marks and brushstrokes hint at something unseen, but equally as things recognizable such as a face, limbs, animals, sea creatures, and at times may also reminisce of Persian writing and of calligraphy.
-These paintings are thus inspired by water, movement, depth darkness provides and (ultimately about) how light can shine through it.
+Her painting process in obtaining flow is often assisted by music.
+A sense of freedom emerges from letting music lead her hand, allowing the brush to stroke the canvas in an “automatic” way.
+As her personal painting process evolved, the ‘automatic’ marks and brushstrokes took shape, hinting at something unseen, but equally as recognizable elements such as a face, limbs, animals, sea creatures, and at times may also reminisce of Persian writing and of calligraphy.

 Commissions

-Golnaz works with private clients on various commissions.
-Her portraits are in a number of private collections across the UK, Europe, USA and Asia.
+Golnaz works with private clients receiving commissions for children’s portraits and collaborates with businesses and fashion brands to create abstract artwork commissions.
+Her portraits are in a number of private collections across the UK, Europe, USA, Canada and Asia.

 The process of commissioning a portrait starts with meeting and discussing the general mood and theme of what her client is looking for.
-As part of this initial briefing session, Golnaz is interested to learn which of her portraits they like and why.
-This would provide an initial discussion on the color theme and mood of the painting.
+As part of this initial briefing session, Golnaz is interested to learn about the specific color theme and mood of the painting.
 It is typically not required to sit for the portraits.
 However, Golnaz does prefer to meet the people she paints in order to gain a better understanding of them.
 This is part of her character study in preparation of the portrait.
 The paintings can be based on a careful selection of photographs which capture a specific memory or time period special to her client.
 Her client may wish to share any detail about their memories, particularly in commissioning an Inner Child portrait.

 Her oil painting process includes several layers of paint and a protective varnish.
 A final drying time is required before the painting is ready for varnishing and packaging.
 Commissions generally take between 2-4 months.